 - This ranch dressing recipe should last for about 1 week in the refrigerator.
 Be sure to use fresh ingredients to ensure the dressing will last longer once it’s made.

-Check Out These Other Seasoning Recipes
+Check Out These DIY Seasoning Blends

 - Blackened Seasoning Recipe